Create New Job in AutoScript Web (ASW)

 You have the option to download the ASR text in MS Word (docx), Rich Text (rtf), or Plain Text (txt) format.

-1. Click the vertical ellipsis to display the download button, which looks like this:
+- Click the vertical ellipsis to display the download button, which looks like this:

-2. The three download options are presented.
+- The three download options are presented.
 Click the one you prefer.

 NOTE - the end of the file name may go off the screen.
-The choices are in the order docx, rtf, and txt.
+The choices are in the order docx, rtf, and txt. - You can also find links to these raw ASR documents in the Job Details.

-The Remove button will delete the job permanently.
-Use this sparingly as this action cannot be undone.
+will delete the job permanently.
+Use this sparingly as

 Technically, you are now ready to start the job of editing your transcript.
 But first, we need to go over the features and workflow in ASD.